henry40408/cdu/README.md

 # Turbo Spoon

-Turbo Spoon is an daemon and CLI to update DNS record on Cloudflare.
+Turbo Spoon is a daemon and CLI to update DNS records on Cloudflare.

 ## Usage